os-loader/os-loader/README.md

 More in idea.md

-# Build ENV
+# Build Environment
-Currently Ubuntu 16.04 is the recommendet Build ENV
+Currently Ubuntu 16.04 is the recommended Build Environment

 # Dependencies
 You need the following installed to Build the Image: